haproxytech/kubernetes-ingress/documentation/README.md

 Possible values:

 - Wildcard `*`, allow access for all HTTP headers.
-- A comma seperated list of HTTP headers
+- A comma-separated list of HTTP headers

 Example: